 Season your pork rib slab (a Kansas City Style slab, of course) first with kosher salt, and then with a generous amount of the Kansas City rib rub a couple of hours before it hits the smoker.

-And don't forget to make a batch of Kansas City style bbq sauce while those ribs are a smoking.
+And don't forget to make a batch of KC bbq sauce while those ribs are a smoking.